 Raising the age for criminal responsibility to 18 years of age was included as part of the State's fiscal year 2017-2018 budget legislation.
-The County does not anticipate that it will incur any additional costs relating to juvenile offenders, including Family Court and social services.
+The County may incur additional costs relating to juvenile offenders, including Family Court and social services.
 The State is required to reimburse the County for such costs only if the County's tax levy is consistent with the limitations in the Tax Levy Limitation Law, or if the County receives a financial hardship waiver upon application to the State budget director.